gameszaum/gamesCore/README.md

 Make sure the code make sense, follow the "games-core pattern" and do not have any bug/error.

-Thank you for the contribution and reading.
+Thank you for helping and reading, see you soon.

 ## Donate